o-ran-sc/nonrtric/test/common/README.md

 # Description of functions in agent_api_function.sh #

+## General ##
+Both PMS version 1 and 2 are supported.
+The version is controlled by the env variable `$PMS_VERSION` set in the test env file.

 ## Function: api_equal() ##

 Tests if the array length of a json array in the Policy Agent simulator is equal to a target value.
 Without the timeout, the test sets pass or fail immediately depending on if the array length is equal to the target or not.
 With the timeout, the test waits up to the timeout seconds before setting pass or fail depending on if the array length becomes equal to the target value or not.
 See the 'cr' dir for more details.

 | arg list |
 |--|
 | `<variable-name> <target-value> [ <timeout-in-sec> ]` |